Understanding Harms: Data and Trends

 Occupational electrical-related fatalities are a particular hazard to those who routinely work near electrical sources.
 Education and proper protection are essential in preventing electrical injuries at work.

-In the past ten years, the number of occupational electrical-related fatalities have equalled the number of non-occupational fatalities.
-In four of the five most recent years (2018-2022), the number of non-occupational electrical deaths have been greater than occupational deaths.
+In four of the five most recent years (2019-2023), the number of non-occupational fatalities have been greater than occupational fatalities.

 How we manage these electrical-related fatalities: